Avdan-OS/Suggestions/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for AvdanOS
+about: Suggest an idea for the website
-title: "[AvdanOS] - [Title] "
+title: ''
-labels: AvdanOS, enhancement
+labels: enhancement, Website
 assignees: ''

 ---